jasonmklug/multi-discipline/_posts/2014-10-20-the-making-of-multi-discipline.md

 ## The Problem

-I'll never control the fate of my posts to Twitter, Tumblr, Facebook, or any other advertising-supported *"post here and we'll probably keep your stuff around for a few years"* platform.
+The fate of my posts to Twitter, Tumblr, or any other advertising-supported *"post here and we'll probably keep your stuff around for a few years"* platform is, ultimately, out of my hands.
 But I *would* like most (if not all) of my day-to-day public writing to have the best possible chance of being around for my kids to discover when they're older.

 ## The Solution